 AUSTIN: Okay.

-ART (as Hadrian): In the name of S-, of, of Samothes, King God, Crafter of the Sun and, and Once and Future Rule of these Lands stop what you’re doing.. [pauses] We can just start with stop what you’re doing.
+ART (as Hadrian): In the name of S-, of, of Samothes, King God, Crafter of the Sun and, and Once and Future Ruler of these Lands, stop what you’re doing... [pauses] We can just start with stop what you’re doing.

 ART: I was gonna go ‘And explain yourself’, but what the fuck are they gonna explain, they’re fuckin’ knives.